-The North to South Profile depicts the elevation profile over a distance of 58km.
+The North to South Profile depicts the elevation profile over a distance of 30km.
 The highest point is just to the south of the study area at a height of 1650mamsl, with the lowest point 1200mamsl located in the north.
 The generally flat terrain of the karoo plains are clearly visible in relation to the local prominence of the 250m high inselbergs.
-The West to East Profile depicts some regional prominence with the high point located at 1400mamsl just to the west of the study area, with the low point of 1200mamsl (approx.) to the west
+The West to East Profile depicts some regional prominence with the high point located at 1600mamsl just to the west of the study area, with the low point of 1250mamsl (approx.) to the west.
+The flat terrain of this Nama-karoo landscape is clearly visible in the profiles.

-Figure 11: Regional Digital Elevation Mapping and Profiles Graphs with approximate extent depicted.
+Figure 10: Regional Digital Elevation Mapping and Profiles Graphs with approximate extent depicted.